National Asset Management Agency: Section 110 tax avoidance

 In June 2016 Irish media outlets started noting that US distressed debt funds (known by the pejorative term "vulture funds") were filing Irish company accounts with large profits on their Irish investments (bought from NAMA) but no Irish tax payments.
 They could see the equity of these companies was "owned" by Irish registered Charities some of which were run by IFSC law firms.

 It emerged these US "vulture funds" were using orphaned Section 110 SPVs (discovered because most Irish SPVs must file public accounts), structured by IFSC law and accounting firms, to export untaxed income and capital gains earned on domestic Irish assets to offshore locations (via the PPN interest payments) such as the Cayman Islands.

 Stephen Donnelly TD called for a Dáil investigation and produced detailed calculations based on the scale of asset disposals by NAMA to US funds showing that the loss of Irish taxes could reach €20bn.
 The affair escalated during 2016 and was covered in the international media and in several Irish RTÉ Prime Time Investigates programs.

 There was confusion when Dáil deputy Stephen Donnelly asked whether NAMA had knowingly sold assets to bidders with Section 110 SPVs.
 However, in later disclosures, Finance Minister Noonan stated that NAMA were users of the Section 110 SPVs, and would incur a €158m tax charge as a result of changes Noonan made to Section 110 legislation in the 2016 Finance Act.

 The affair focused Irish public attention on the scale and speed at which funds had profited from NAMA sales, and led to some concern that NAMA had sold too quickly (and on a tax-free basis).

 Garrett Kelleher Litigation

 NAMA is the subject of US$1.2 billion lawsuit from former Irish property developer, Garrett Kelleher.
 The case, formally brought by Kelleher's company, Shelbourne North Water Street Corporation, concerns the financial collapse of Kelleher's 'Chicago Spire' development in Chicago, Illinois, USA; and seeks damages of $1.2bn against Nama, alleging that the agency destroyed the developer's chances of building the Chicago Spire through a combination of "sheer spite" and "consistent incompetence".
 The case, if it reaches court, would be the first time NAMA has faced a jury trial.
 The case is just one of a number of lawsuits Kelleher has brought, not always successfully, against NAMA.

+Dissolution

+In July 2026, Simon Harris signed a statutory instrument bringing NAMA to an end with effect from the end of that month.
+Remaining activity transfers to the National Treasury Management Agency.
+NAMA's final surplus was €5.6bn.